 - To prevent and treat disease, they remove plaque (a stubborn film that contains bacteria), and calculus, both above and below the gum line.
 To prevent caries, dental hygienists provide nutrition counseling, apply fluorides or pit-and-fissure sealants, and in some states, polish and contour fillings.

 - Because dental hygienists specialize in preventive oral health care, they educate their patients, the community, and schools on oral health and its effect on overall health, as well provide dietary education and counseling.

 - They expose, develop, and interpret oral X-rays.
-In many states, registered dental hygienists administer local anesthesia and/or nitrous oxide.
+In many states, registered dental hygienists administer local anesthesia and/or laughing gas.

 - Dental hygienists also evaluate how their recommendations are working and, when necessary, revise treatment as it progresses to help patients achieve their oral health goals.